-When combined with a healthy diet, drinking more water (especially before meals) does appear to be helpful if you need to lose weight.
+When combined with a healthy diet, drinking more water (especially before meals) appears to be helpful if you need to lose weight.

 Summary Studies have shown that drinking water can boost metabolism.
 Drinking it half an hour before meals can help you eat fewer calories.

-When we eat fewer calories, our bodies compensate by saving energy, making us burn less.
+When you eat fewer calories, your body compensates by saving energy, making you burn less.

 This is why long-term calorie restriction can significantly reduce metabolism.

-Not only that, but it can also lead to loss of muscle mass.
+Plus, it can lead to loss of muscle mass.
 Muscle is metabolically active, so this can reduce metabolism even further.

 The only proven strategy to prevent this effect is to exert your muscles by lifting weights.

-Of course, if you’re trying to lose weight, you don't want to just lose fat, you also want to make sure that what is beneath also looks good.
+Of course, if you’re trying to lose weight, you don't want to just lose fat, you also want to make sure that you take care of your muscles.

-If you can't get to a gym, consider doing bodyweight exercises at home, like push-ups, squats, sit-ups, etc.
+If you can't get to a gym, consider doing bodyweight exercises, such as push-ups, squats, and sit-ups, at home.

-Doing some cardio like walking, swimming or jogging can also be important — not necessarily for weight loss but for optimal health and general wellbeing.
+Doing some cardio, including walking, swimming, or jogging, can also be important — not necessarily for weight loss but for optimal health and general well-being.

-Summary Lifting weights is important, as it reduces muscle loss and prevents your metabolic rate from slowing down.
+Summary Lifting weights is important, as it reduces muscle loss and prevents your metabolic rate from slowing.

 But you don’t have to go low-carb.
-Simply ensure that you eat quality, fiber-rich carbohydrate sources, focusing on whole, single-ingredient foods.
+Simply ensure that you eat quality, fiber-rich carb sources, focusing on whole, single-ingredient foods.

-If you stick to real foods, the exact composition of your diet becomes less important.
+If you stick to whole foods, the exact composition of your diet becomes less important.

-Summary Cutting carbs may aid weight loss but reducing appetite and making you eat fewer calories.
+Summary Cutting carbs may aid weight loss by reducing appetite and making you eat fewer calories.

-How many calories you need per day, depends on whether you want to maintain, lose or gain weight, as well as various factors such as your gender, age, height, current weight, activity levels and metabolic health.
+How many calories you need per day depends on whether you want to maintain, lose, or gain weight, as well as various other factors, such as your gender, age, height, current weight, activity levels, and metabolic health.

 Reducing calories does not have to mean starving yourself.
-A few simple diet and lifestyle changes like exercise, proper hydration and increased protein and reduced carb intake can help you lose weight and feel satisfied.
+A few simple diet and lifestyle changes, including exercising, properly hydrating, and increasing protein and reducing carb intake, can help you lose weight and feel satisfied.